Master of Arts in Mathematics

 - Prior to admission: Minimum score of 4.0 on the Analytical Writing Analysis (AWA) on the GRE test.

 - Conditional Admission: Applicants who do not satisfy Level I prior to admission must pass SCI 614 or MATH 729 with a grade of B-minus or better not later than the second semester.
-(Students should note that SCI 614 can be taken only through the College of Extended Learning and may not count as units toward the degree.
+(Students should note that SCI 614 can be taken only through the College of Professional & Global Education and may not count as units toward the degree.
 MATH 729 is only offered in spring semesters.)

 Satisfactory completion of the Master’s Thesis (MATH 898), or take two comprehensive examinations and write an expository paper.